 - Grate in a little nutmeg and pour the egg mixture over the bread mixture.

 - Dress the top with the remaining cheese, bread crumbs.

 - Bake for 30-35 minutes.

 - Garnish with parsley.

-I served this with a salad of crisp romaine tossed with a vinaigrette made of truffle infused olive oil, a pinch of sugar, lemon juice and pepper.
-I liked the truffle flavor with the mushrooms.
-I was shocked but we actually had a little leftover and the next morning it was phenomenal folded into scrambled eggs with a fresh topping of cheese and homemade applesauce when served.
+I served this with a salad of crisp romaine tossed with a vinaigrette made of truffle infused olive oil, a pinch of sugar, lemon juice and pepper, I liked the truffle flavour with the mushrooms.
+I was shocked but we actually had a little leftover and the next morning it was phenomenal, folded into scrambled eggs with a fresh topping of cheese and homemade applesauce when served.

 Oh gosh, I need to get back to Kramer.
 Writing this is making my mouth water and it’s about time to start dinner.